 The Certificate in Faith, Food, and Environmental Justice is for students seeking training and preparation for engaging faithfully in environmental justice work, agricultural production, healthy food access and food systems, creation care ministries, land use issues, policy advocacy, and environmental management.
-The context of such work might be congregational ministry, nonprofit work, farming, or governmental agencies.
-It is also for students who may have a more general interest in addressing the array of urgent challenges related to the ecological crisis, rural precariousness, resource conflicts, animal suffering, climate change, environmental racism, and industrial agriculture.

 The Faith, Food, and Environmental Justice certificate can be earned as part of the residential M.Div. and M.T.S. degrees.

 Alongside access to some of the leading environmental theologians in the world, the certificate provides opportunities for learning from and engaging with the broader university and the surrounding community.
 Students can take courses at the Nicholas School of the Environment, Duke Farm, and the World Food Policy Center at the Sanford School of Public Policy.
-North Carolina is an ideal location to undertake this kind of formation, as it is not only a vibrant center of the food and faith movement, with numerous farms connected to the Divinity School, it is also the birthplace of the environmental justice movement, with its roots in the rural black church.
+North Carolina is an ideal location to undertake this kind of formation, as it is not only a vibrant center of the food and faith movement, with numerous farms connected to the Divinity School, it is also the birthplace of the environmental justice movement, with its roots in the rural Black church.

 Drawing on the resources of Duke Divinity School and Duke University, students have specific coursework requirements, internship opportunities (M.Div. only), and access to North Carolina conferences focused on agriculture and environmental justice issues.